rust-lang/book/src/ch13-01-closures.md

 variant, `unwrap_or_else` calls the closure and returns the value returned by the closure.

-This is interesting because we've passed a closure that calls `self.most_stocked()` on the current `Inventory` instance.
-The standard library didn't need to know anything about the `Inventory` or `ShirtColor` types we defined, or the logic we want to use in this scenario.
+This is interesting because we’ve passed a closure that calls `self.most_stocked()` on the current `Inventory` instance.
+The standard library didn’t need to know anything about the `Inventory` or `ShirtColor` types we defined, or the logic we want to use in this scenario.
 The closure captured an immutable reference to the `self` `Inventory` instance and passed it with the code we specified to the `unwrap_or_else` method.
 Functions are not able to